hslu-ige-laes/lcm/docs/docs/quickStartGuide/gettingStarted.md

 # Getting Started
 ## Step 1: Download application
-1. <a href="https://downgit.github.io/#/home?url=https://github.com/hslu-ige-laes/lcm" download>Click to download lcm application</a>
+1. <a href="https://downgit.github.io/#/home?url=https://github.com/hslu-ige-laes/lcm" download>Click here to download the lcm application</a>
-1. Extract the content of the zip-file to a folder of your choice
+1. Extract the content of the downloaded zip-file into the folder of your choice

 ## Step 2: Start application
-1. Start the app by executing `lcmStartApp.bat` in the application folder
+1. Start the application by executing `lcmStartApp.bat` in the application folder
-1. A browser will open and present you the application
+1. A Web browser will open automatically and display the application

-Tip: To stop the application simply close the browser window
+**Tip:** In order to stop the application, simply close the Web browser window

-Continue to see how you can configure the application.
+Press "Next" in order to learn how to configure the application.

 [Next](https://hslu-ige-laes.github.io/lcm/docs/quickStartGuide/configuration/){: .btn .btn-green }